 This is a fantastic way to ‘experience’ the Inca Trail and to see the type of scenery, topography and conditions you’ll be hiking in.
 We recommend using a desktop for the best possible experience, but the tours can also be enjoyed on your mobile or tablet, and also through a VR headset.

-, chat to us online or call our specialists today; we would love to start planning your trip.
+Ask Our Experts, chat to us online or call our specialists today; we would love to start planning your trip.
 What’s better than ‘virtually’ hiking the Inca Trail?
 Hiking it for real.

 What you need to know before hiking the Inca Trail